 Posts in the series

 Types of reporting

-In my “part 3” of knowing your environment, I talked at a high level about types of reporting tools you may have in your environment.
+In my "part 3" of knowing your environment, I talked at a high level about types of reporting tools that could be in the environment.
 Those were:

 - Financial Reporting and/or Budgeting/Planning

 I will add the out-of-the-box Report Writer tool to this list too, since there will be reports to test/consider in the reports dictionaries.